csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 char[] chars2 = {'V', 'D', 'l', 'P', 'w', 'O', 'y', 'k', 'D', 'Z' };
 ```

-Then run the program again.
+Then execute the program again.
 Ideally the program does not crash and should still produce correct answers:

 - Does `'w'` occur in both arrays → `true`